 For students from the 3rd grade onwards

-This route allows students to discover and analyze the different types of deportations carried out by the Nazis during the Second World War.
-Whether they concern political opponents, resistance fighters or the Jews of Europe, they have obeyed diverse logics that students will deepen from various media.
-At the Shoah Memorial, they work on written testimonies, video extracts, comic strips.
-At the Museum of the Order of the Liberation, it is through the study of drawings and stories of resistance fighters that they learn about the functioning of the concentration camp system.
-An educational booklet, a visit support, will allow students to consolidate their achievements after the discovery of these two institutions.
+This course invites students to discover and analyze the different types of deportations carried out by the Nazis during the Second World War.
+Whether they concern political opponents, resistance fighters or the Jews of Europe, they have obeyed diverse logics that students will explore from various media.
+At the Shoah Memorial, they work on written testimonies, video clips, comic strips.
+At the Museum of the Order of the Liberation, it is through the study of drawings and stories from resistance fighters that they learn about the functioning of the concentration camp system.
+An educational booklet, a visit support, will allow students to consolidate their achievements after discovering these two institutions.
 These activities lead them to perceive and understand the progressive stages of the transmission of the memory of deportations.

 Duration: